Muscle relaxers are a type of drug used to treat moderate to severe pain. These drugs affect skeletal-muscular function and decrease muscle tone.

-Despite the name, muscle relaxers do not act on the muscular system; rather, they act on nervous system.
+Despite the name, muscle relaxers do not act on the muscular system; rather, they act on the nervous system.
 Muscle relaxer addiction can develop overtime after someone is prescribed them or obtained illegally and abused.
-Learn about muscle relaxers, muscle relaxers addiction and possible treatment options.
+Learn about muscle relaxers, muscle relaxers addiction, short and long-term side effects, dangers of use, and possible treatment options.

 Spasmolytics are most commonly used to alleviate pain associated with spasms and a variety of other neurological conditions.
 Neuromuscular blockers are used in surgical procedures and are often used in emergency situations to cause temporary paralysis.

 Muscle relaxers are not always recommended as the first method of treatment for back pain and are primarily used to treat more severe neurological conditions.
 Due to their side effects, an initial assessment is required to evaluate the need for the drug and the length of time for which it is required.
 Generally, muscle relaxers are not prescribed for long-term use and individuals using these drugs should be under the care of a physician.

 Are you or a loved one abusing muscle relaxers or in need of treatment?

 Call 800.465.0142 to speak with an admissions counselor for more information.